EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 If the Imbalance Ratio is close to $1$, the dataset is relatively balanced.
 If the imbalance Ratio is significantly greater than $1$, it indicates an unbalanced dataset, with the larger value representing the degree of imbalance.

-Classification of degree of imbalance in data \cite {Kumar}.

 | **Class Imbalance Degree** | **Proportion of Minority Class** |
 | -------------------------- | -------------------------------- |
 | Extreme                    | $<1\%$ of the dataset            |